LTLA/gesel-manuscript/paper.md

 # Implementation details

-`gesel` supports two modes of operation - a "full client-side" mode and a more lightweight "on-demand request" mode.
+`gesel` supports two modes of operation - a "full client-side" mode and a more lightweight "on-demand" mode.
+These differ with respect to how they obtain the database files containing the reference gene sets.

-In full client-side mode, `gesel` will download the relevant database files from a static file server to the client.
+In full client-side mode, `gesel` will download the relevant database files from the static file server to the client.
 All calls to `gesel` functions will then perform queries directly on the downloaded files;
 this includes the identification of overlapping sets, querying the set-related text, and simple extraction of per-set/collection details.
 In this mode, the user pays an up-front cost for the initial download such that all subsequent calculations are fully handled within the client.
 This avoids any further network activity and the associated latency.
-For many applications, the up-front cost is likely to be modest - for example, the total size of the default human gene set database
-(containing over 40,000 sets, including the Gene Ontology [@ashburner2000go] and most of MSigDB [@liberzon2011molecular]) is just over 9 MB - so full client-side operation is simple and practical in most cases.
+For many applications, the up-front cost is likely to be modest - for example, the total size of the default human gene set database is just over 9 MB - so full client-side operation is simple and practical in most cases.

-In the on-demand request mode, `gesel` will perform HTTP range requests to fetch relevant slices of each database file.
+In the on-demand mode, `gesel` will perform HTTP range requests to fetch relevant slices of each database file.
 For example, `findOverlappingSets()` needs to obtain the mapping of each gene to the gene sets of which it is a member.
-Rather than downloading the entire mapping file for all genes, `gesel` will ask the server to return the range of bytes containing only the mapping for the desired gene.
+Rather than downloading the entire mapping file, `gesel` will ask the server to return the range of bytes containing only the mapping for the desired gene.
-This is inspired by similar strategies for querying genomics data [@kancherla2020epiviz] and avoids transferring the entire file to the client, reducing the burden on the client device and network.
+This is inspired by similar strategies for querying genomics data [@kancherla2020epiviz] and reduces the burden on the client device and network.
-It is suited for applications that expect only sporadic usage of `gesel` such that an up-front download of the entire database cannot be justified.
+Range requests are suited for applications that expect only sporadic usage of `gesel` such that an up-front download of the entire database cannot be justified.
-It is also more scalable as the number of gene sets increases into the millions, where the total size of an up-front download may exceed 1 GB and become impractical.
+They are also more scalable as the number of gene sets increases into the millions, where an up-front download may become too large to be practical.
 Obviously, using this mode involves increased network activity and latency from multiple range requests if `gesel` functions are frequently called.
 This is partially mitigated by `gesel`'s transparent caching of responses in memory.

 In both cases, we stress that `gesel` only requires a static file server to host the database files and optionally to support range requests.
-The client machine is still responsible for performing all of the calculations, which provides a number of advantages.
 We do not have to provision and maintain a dedicated back-end server to handle the `gesel` queries, saving time and money;
-rather, any generic static server can be used including free offerings, e.g., from GitHub.
+rather, any generic static server can be used, including free offerings, e.g., from GitHub.
-The user receives the results as soon as the calculations are complete, enabling low-latency applications that minimize network traffic.
+The client machine performs all of the calculations and the user receives the results immediately on completion, enabling low-latency applications that minimize network traffic.
 Similarly, there is no transfer of user-supplied gene lists to an external server, avoiding any questions over data ownership.
 Most importantly, as each user brings their own compute to the application, it scales to any number of users at no cost to us (i.e., the `gesel` maintainers).